-A Wholly Foreign Owned Enterprise is a privately held limited liability company in China in which all the shareholders are foreign.
-It is the most favored investment vehicle as it gives full autonomy and control to the foreign parent company.
+A Wholly Foreign-Owned Enterprise or a WFOE is a privately held limited liability company in China in which all the shareholders are foreign.
+It is the most favoured investment vehicle as it gives full autonomy and control to the foreign parent company.
 They also come in various forms:

-Step 1: Define Your Chinese Business Name
+Step 1: Select Your Chinese Business Name

 Step 2: Prepare Your Legal Documentation

-Step 3: Apply For Your Business License
+Step 3: Apply For Your WFOE Business License

-The next step is to actually submit the documentation and apply for a business license at the local authorities.
+The next step is to submit the prepared documentation and apply for a business license at the local authorities.
 These include the Ministry of Commerce (MOFCOM) and the Administration for Industry and Commerce (AIC).